Alt-Hohenschönhausen

 Alt-Hohenschönhausen (/de/, lit.
 'Old Hohenschönhausen') is a locality (Ortsteil) in the borough (Bezirk) of Lichtenberg, Berlin.
 Known also as Hohenschönhausen it was, until 2001, the main and the eponymous locality of the former Hohenschönhausen borough.
-In 2008 the population was in excess of 41,000.
+In 2023, the population was about 51,000.

 History

 Early history

 The earliest evidence of settlement in Alt-Hohenschönhausen are from the Bronze Age, and when the settlement history of the wider Berlin area is taken into consideration, there could have been settlements there since 10,000BC.
 Alt-Hohenschönhausen was first mentioned in 1230.
 In the initial centuries of the Common Era the area was mainly inhabited by the Sprevane and Hevelli tribes.
 By the 13th century the area had been colonised by Germans, particularly from the settlement of Schönhausen, during the eastward migration and settlement of Germans in the medieval period.
 By the 14th century, the prefix Hoh (high) was added to the name of the village to distinguish itself from the southerly village of Niederschönhausen.
 The first definitive written record of Hohenschönhausen is from an official certificate to Conradus de Schonehusen, dated 19 August 1284.